mangohero1985/coursera_dl/README.md

             better than logistic because the median point locates in right zero, but logistic locates in 0.5.
             * Relu:
             most used in current days.
 High speed even it is not differential, but still works well.
-            * Leaky-relu:
+            * Leaky relu:
             just a transform for relu when w less than zero, multiply a small number to w.

  		So many and explore by your self.
 Don't be lazy and do by yourself.
 ## Hyperparameter_tuning, regularization and optimization
-    * week1
+   * week1:
     * Initialization
       * Zeros initialization
-          - As said before, the symmetry can't be broken. all of nodes would be trained in same weight.
-No any effect in using hidden layer.
+        * As said before, the symmetry can't be broken. all of nodes would be trained in same weight.
+Performance of it would very poor around 50%.
+The cost wouldn't get changed as long as iteration.
       * Random initialization
+        * the parameters are initialized from normal distribution .
+The result would get better.
+After generate an array of parameter, it is better to multiply a small number like 0.01 to make parameter approach to zero.
-        * Xavier initialization
+      * Xavier initialization:
+        * A substitute of small number is to scale it by layer size.
+          * Sigmoid/Tanh: sqrt(1./layers_dims[l-1])
+          * Relu: sqrt(2./layers_dims[l-1])
+      * Don't initialize to values that are too large.
     * Regularization
+      * L2-regularization
+        * In cost function, add a item to the cost computation behind of the equation cost = cross_entropy_cost + L2_regularization_cost
+        * In back_propogation, add a item to each layer of dw as W*lambd/m.
+        * Increase the value of lambd would decrease the value of weight and reduce over-fitting of model.
+      * Dropout
+          * Normal dropout: In training phase, use dropout to randomly choose neutrons in hidden layers.
+In test phase, scale activation to original ones by multiplying dropout rate p.
+          * Inverted dropout(common used): also use dropout proportion of hidden units, then divide by 1/p to restore the scale of units for next layer.
+In test time, **do nothing**.
     * Gradient checking
+      * Check correction of gradient for back-propagation
+        * Use a approximate gradient to approach gradients computed by model.
+          $gradapprox = \frac{J^{+} - J^{-}}{2  \varepsilon}$
+        * if the difference between approximate one and gradients computed is small enough (epsilon = 1e-7).
+It means the back-propagation would be correct and vice versa.
+          $$ difference = \frac {\mid\mid grad - gradapprox \mid\mid_2}{\mid\mid grad \mid\mid_2 + \mid\mid gradapprox \mid\mid_2} \tag{2}$$
+        * Gradient checking is slow, so we don't run it in every iteration of training.
+You would usually run it only to make sure your code is correct, then turn it off and use backprop for the actual learning process.
+    * Bias and variance:
+      * In deep learning,no trade-off as other machine learning between bias and variance.
+Ones can decrease them separately.
+        * High variance(**over-fitting**): decrease the complexity of model.
+          * add regularization
+          * dropout
+          * increase training set
+        * High bias(**under-fitting**): increase the complexity of model.
+          * increase size of layers
+          * increase size of units in each layer
    * week2
    * week3
 ## Lecture3
 ## Lecture4
 ## Lecture4